ThunderStorms21th/Galaxy-S7-AiO-kernel/README.md

    new version with minimal work, use "make oldconfig", which will only ask you for the answers to new questions.

- - Alternative configuration commands are:
+ # CONFIGURATION COMMANDS:

-     "make config"      Plain text interface.
+     make config :     Plain text interface.

-     "make menuconfig"  Text based color menus, radiolists & dialogs.
+     make menuconfig :  Text based color menus, radiolists & dialogs.

-     "make nconfig"     Enhanced text based color menus.
+     make nconfig :     Enhanced text based color menus.

-     "make xconfig"     X windows (Qt) based configuration tool.
+     make xconfig :     X windows (Qt) based configuration tool.

-     "make gconfig"     X windows (Gtk) based configuration tool.
+     make gconfig :     X windows (Gtk) based configuration tool.

-     "make oldconfig"   Default all questions based on the contents of your existing ./.config file and asking about new config symbols.
+     make oldconfig :   Default all questions based on the contents of your existing ./.config file and asking about new config symbols.

-     "make silentoldconfig"
-                        Like above, but avoids cluttering the screen with questions already answered.
+     make silentoldconfig : Like above, but avoids cluttering the screen with questions already answered.
 Additionally updates the dependencies.

-     "make olddefconfig"
-                        Like above, but sets new symbols to their default values without prompting.
+     make olddefconfig : Like above, but sets new symbols to their default values without prompting.

-     "make defconfig"   Create a ./.config file by using the default symbol values from either arch/$ARCH/defconfig
+     make defconfig :   Create a ./.config file by using the default symbol values from either arch/$ARCH/defconfig
                         or arch/$ARCH/configs/${PLATFORM}_defconfig,
                         depending on the architecture.

-     "make ${PLATFORM}_defconfig"
-                        Create a ./.config file by using the default symbol values from
+     make ${PLATFORM}_defconfig : Create a ./.config file by using the default symbol values from arch/$ARCH/configs/${PLATFORM}_defconfig.
-                        arch/$ARCH/configs/${PLATFORM}_defconfig.
-                        Use "make help" to get a list of all available platforms of your architecture.
+                        symbol values from Use "make help" to get a list of all available platforms of your architecture.

-     "make allyesconfig"
-                        Create a ./.config file by setting symbol values to 'y' as much as possible.
+     make allyesconfig : Create a ./.config file by setting symbol values to 'y' as much as possible.

-     "make allmodconfig"
-                        Create a ./.config file by setting symbol values to 'm' as much as possible.
+     make allmodconfig : Create a ./.config file by setting symbol values to 'm' as much as possible.

-     "make allnoconfig" Create a ./.config file by setting symbol values to 'n' as much as possible.
+     make allnoconfig : Create a ./.config file by setting symbol values to 'n' as much as possible.

-     "make randconfig"  Create a ./.config file by setting symbol values to random values.
+     make randconfig :  Create a ./.config file by setting symbol values to random values.

-     "make localmodconfig" Create a config based on current config and loaded modules (lsmod).
+     make localmodconfig : Create a config based on current config and loaded modules (lsmod).
 Disables any module
                            option that is not needed for the loaded modules.